claimvantage/sfdx-jenkins-shared-library/README.md

   The matching pattern used to find the `project-scratch-def.json` files.
 Each matched file results in a separate parallel build.

-  The default value is "config/project-scratch-def.*.json", assuming that an extra part will be insered into the file names.
+  The default value is "config/project-scratch-def.*.json"; this assumes that an extra part will be insered into the file names.

 * _help_